escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/started_tutorial.rst

   Note that not only steady-state variables like `x_bar` can be supplied here, but indeed any variable who's steady-state value has to be determined endogenously withing the model.
 Sometimes, depending on the model builder's assumptions taken, this could also involve the' determination of a parameter such as `betta`.
-Sometimes the model's full steady-state can best be determined as a combination of closed form expressions AND the additional numerical solution of a system on nonlinear equations.
+Sometimes the model's full steady-state can best be determined as a combination of closed form expressions AND the additional numerical solution of a system on nonlinear equations, as is the case in the model file provided above.
+Notice that here one set of steady state variables are calculated in closed from, given the knowledge of a set of other steady state variables, while these in turn are first solved for in the section using the nonlinear root-finding algorithm.

 *Steady State Non-Linear System [Manual] Section*